 Mrs F B Laurence’s Charitable Trust – Applications may be made any time in writing.
 Available to UK registered charities for the care and improvements of conditions experienced by vulnerable and disadvantaged members of society both within the United Kingdom and overseas for whom the UK owes a duty of care.
 Grants from £1,000 – £2,000. https://register-of-charities.charitycommission.gov.uk/charity-search/-/charity-details/296548/charity-overview |

-The Ironmongers’ trust company – Applications in by 15 Dec 23 Available to UK registered charities that are providing opportunities for disadvantaged children and young people aged 25 and under to help them to fulfil their potential.
-Grants up to £10,000 but averaging £5,000. https://www.ironmongers.org/helping-charitable-organisations |
+The Ironmongers’ Trust Company: Grants for charities – Applications in by 31 July 24 Available to UK registered charities that are providing opportunities for disadvantaged children and young people aged 25 and under to help them to fulfil their potential.
+Grants averaging £5,000 https://www.ironmongers.org/helping-charitable-organisations |

 The Variety Club – Equipment Grants – Applications can be made at any time in writing.
 Available to UK not-for-profit organisations, including registered charities, statutory agencies, SEND (Special Educational Needs and Disability) schools, hospices and hospitals to purchase specialist equipment and medical technologies for children aged up to (and including) the age of 18 who are sick, disabled or disadvantaged and are resident in the UK.
 Grants under £5,000. https://www.variety.org.uk/ |